-I am an eighteen-year-old virgin, but my boyfriend wants to have sex with me.
+I am an 18 year old virgin, but my boyfriend wants to have sex with me.
 We have been dating now for eight months, and he says he has been waiting long enough.
 I have this fear of having sex because of the consequences, but I try to tell myself that as long as I use protection, things like that shouldn't happen.

 I'm not sure what I'm asking for; I'm not sure it's advice either.
 Right now I'm reasonably sure that I don't want to have sex, but this little voice (probably his) keeps asking "What's the big deal?"